olexandr-klymenko/tictactoe/README.md

 # Enter the virtualenv
 $ poetry shell

-$ flask db init # Creates a new migration repository
+$ flask db init # Creates a new migration repository.
+$ flask db migrate #  Create a new revision file.
-$ flask db upgrade # Upgrade to a later version
+$ flask db upgrade # Upgrade to a later version.

 # Run the app
 $ flask run